 Last year we launched a mobile health fair program called Roadmap to Health, which brings educational tools, resources and health screenings free of charge to communities, including communities of color.
 Now, we seek to begin to answer the questions above with the launch of the PhRMA Collaborative Actions to Reach Equity (PhRMA CAREs) Grant.
 PhRMA CAREs will award grants for practical ideas that can be cultivated or implemented to address immediate challenges related to COVID-19 faced by communities of color and that may also demonstrate promise for long-term progress toward health equity solutions.
 Specifically, this initiative asks respondents to offer ideas to address the following challenge question:

 What are practical solutions to address disparities in treatment of chronic conditions among communities of color that may be exacerbated by COVID-19?

 Better management of chronic conditions is essential to promote meaningful progress towards greater health equity in the aftermath of the pandemic.
 By harnessing the collective ideas and evidence-based research and data — from the government, universities, patient advocates, physicians and the biopharmaceutical industry — together, we can make inroads on addressing and improving health outcomes for everyone.

-Courtney Christian Courtney Christian is a Director of Policy and Research at PhRMA focusing on state-based reforms impacting health insurance, prescription drug coverage, and other public health programs.
-Prior to joining PhRMA, she was Director of Policy and Advocacy at the Black Women’s Health Imperative, and a staffer on Capitol Hill for a number of years in a series of roles, including as Legislative Director.
-Outside of the office, Courtney is a Florida State football fan (and alum), aspiring chef, and mom to an energetic toddler.
+Courtney Christian is a Senior Director of Policy and Research at PhRMA focusing on state-based reforms impacting health insurance, prescription drug coverage in public health programs and on health equity.
+Prior to joining PhRMA, she worked at the Black Women’s Health Imperative as Director of Policy and Advocacy, and on Capitol Hill for a number of years in a series of roles, including as Legislative Director.
+Courtney is a a Florida State football fan (and alum), aspiring chef, and mom to an energetic preschooler.